Nathur64/libgdx/README.md

 get (non-mandatory) credit in case you release a game or app using libgdx!

 ### Credit
 libGDX has put a lot of work into this, and I am more than willing to give them credit for their work.
 I'm only using this code to help me write my own game-engine.
+This is a fork from https://github.com/libgdx/libgdx.

 ### Supported By
 libGDX is supported by helpful 3rd parties via code contributions, free licenses, test devices and so forth.
 Make our supporters happy and visit their sites!